 [2.]
 Power down – Turning my brain off at night after 17 or 18 hours of being “on” is another major challenge for me.
 In order to do this I employ a number of techniques, including turning my cell phone and blackberry over so that I don’t see any flashing lights, wearing a sleep mask, ear plugs, and keeping a notepad handy so that I can write down things that are keeping me awake so I don’t have to focus on them right then.

 [3.]
 Sweat it out – I for one sleep vastly better when I’m physically exhausted so getting in a good workout is incredibly important.
 If I don’t have time to hit the gym, sneak in a Pilates class, or go for a run, then I go for a walk after dinner or spend 15 minutes stretching right before bed.
 Stretching in particular is very therapeutic for me, by concentrating my energies and focusing on my body, I’m usually able let go of everything else.
 I know that’s how some people feel about yoga!

 [4.]
 Caffeine Monster – Some people can have caffeine right up until bedtime and have no issues sleeping, the key is to know your personal limits and to do some research to determine what works best for you.
 While caffeine wont keep me awake, it will make my time between the sheets more restless, so one green tea after lunch is all I allow myself during the week.

 [5.]
-Food - For some people sleeping on a full stomach is uncomfortable and interferes with their sleeping patterns.
-Trial and error may have taught you to avoid spicy dinners – and therefore the horrors of indigestion - or taught you not to eat after 7pm.
+Food – For some people sleeping on a full stomach is uncomfortable and interferes with their sleeping patterns.
+Trial and error may have taught you to avoid spicy dinners – And the resulting horrors of indigestion – Or taught you not to eat after 7pm.
 Personally, a carb-heavy dinner always makes me wake up starving in the middle of the night so I try to have bread-y or potato-based dinners on the earlier side and not right before bed.